RogerSelwyn/MS365-Calendar/docs/prerequisites.md

 ## Getting the client ID and client secret
 To allow authentication, you first need to register your application at Entra ID App Registrations:

-1. Login at [Azure Portal (App Registrations)](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
+1. Login at [Entra ID Portal (App Registrations)](https://entra.microsoft.com/#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).
 Personal accounts may receive an authentication notification that can be ignored.

 2. Create a new App Registration.
 Give it a name (e.g., `Home Assistant MS365`).

    - In Supported account types, choose one of the following as needed by your setup:
-      * `Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`.
+      * `Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)`.
-      * `Accounts in any organizational directory (Any Azure AD directory - Multitenant)`
+      * `Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant)`

       **Do not use the following:**
       * `Accounts in this organizational directory only (xxxxx only - Single tenant)`